lambdacc/unsigs-be/README.md

 2. Build docker image

-   `sudo docker build -t unsigs-be .`
+   `sudo docker build -t unsigs-be:0.1 .`

    Check that the image is built